 NCC's Biological Science program is designed to give students a traditional liberal arts education with a science and math emphasis that will transfer to a four-year college or university.
 Students will receive a solid foundation in biology and chemistry, along with mandatory mathematics and other Arts & Humanities and Social Sciences electives.
 Technologically-equipped classrooms can be found in NCC's Penn Hall labs, where students are engaged in inquiry-based, industry-level activities to strengthen their critical thinking and connection with the course material.

 Take the Next Step

-Your Career in Biological Science
+Careers in Biological Science

 Biologists learn how living things work, how they interact with one another, and how they evolve.
 They may study cells under a microscope, insects in a rainforest, viruses that affect human beings, or plants in a greenhouse.
 Their work increases our understanding about the natural world in which we live and helps us address issues of personal well being and worldwide concern, such as environmental depletion, threats to human health, and maintaining viable and abundant food supplies.

 There are several career paths that those with a background in the biological sciences can follow, including research, health care, environmental management and conservation, education, biotechnology, forensic science, and business & industry.
 In fact, there are many career options for biologists who want to combine their scientific training with interest in other fields.

 According to the United States Department of Labor's Bureau of Labor Statistics (bls.gov), employment in the biological science fields is projected to increase by 31 percent by 2020, much faster than the average for all occupations.
 More professionals with a background in the biological sciences will be needed to use the knowledge they have gained from basic research to develop biological products and processes that improve our lives.